-Mr. Harris has over seventeen years of experience as an educator in Fairfax County Public Schools primarily serving at the middle school level.
-Before his appointment as principal of Robert Frost Middle School, he served as an assistant principal at Edgar Allan Poe Middle School where he helped to improve math and reading instruction resulting in increased student achievement for all students as well as the removal of the Project Momentum status for Poe MS.
+Mr. Harris has over seventeen years of experience as an educator in Fairfax County Public Schools, primarily serving at the middle school level.
+Before he was appointed principal of Robert Frost Middle School, he served as an assistant principal at Edgar Allan Poe Middle School, where he helped to improve math and reading instruction resulting in increased student achievement for all students as well as the removal of the Project Momentum status for Poe MS.

 Mr. Harris holds a Bachelor of Science in Marketing Education with a Minor in Business from Virginia Tech and a Master’s in Education Leadership from George Mason University.
 Mr. Harris is married to his lovely wife Rosalyn and the proud father of Sydney.

-Ms. Hornbecker is excited to start her sixth full year as the Director of Student Services at Frost Middle School.
-She has been an educator in FCPS for the past eighteen years.
+Ms. Hornbecker is excited to start her eighth year as the Director of Student Services at Frost Middle School.
+She has been an educator in FCPS for the past twenty years.
 She began her career as a math teacher at Sandburg Middle School before transitioning to the role of School Counselor at Whitman and Kilmer Middle Schools.

 She is originally from New York where she earned her undergraduate degree in Mathematics with a certification in Secondary Education 7-12 at SUNY Geneseo.
 She earned a Masters in School Counseling at Marymount University and her certification in Education Leadership from George Mason University.

 Ms. Hornbecker loves going to all sporting events with her husband, but is particularly a big fan of the NY Giants.
-She also enjoys traveling along the east coast to spend time with family, hanging with her dog, Rocky, and trips to the beach.
+She also enjoys traveling along the east coast to spend time with her three sisters and parents, hanging with her dog, Creed, and trips to the beach.

 Ms. Hornbecker supports our Math, Art, ESOL, and Student Services departments.